sentioxyz/docs/docs/How-to Guides (by examples)/working-with-different-chains/starknet.md

     chain: starknet_sepolia # Chain name, starknet_mainnet or starknet_sepolia
 ```

-*Please use the deployed address of the contract, not the class hash.*
+Please use the deployed address of the contract, not the class hash.

-*Including the contract name is optional but recommended, as it assists in naming the types during code generation..*
+Including the contract name is optional but recommended, as it assists in naming the types during code generation.

 ## Retrieve the ABI and Generate Types